nicklewis/puppet/CONTRIBUTING.md

 development community know about your requested change to give them a chance to review, test, and comment on the change(s).

-If you submitted your change via manually sending a pull request, or mailing the patches then we keep track of these using [patchwork](https://patchwork.puppetlabs.com).
+If you submitted your change via manually sending a pull request or mailing the patches, then we keep track of these using [patchwork](https://patchwork.puppetlabs.com).
 When code is merged into the project it is automatically removed from patchwork, and the Redmine ticket is manually updated with the commit SHA1.
 In addition, the ticket status must be updated by the person who merges the topic branch to a status of "Merged - Pending Release"

+We do our best to comment on or merge submitted changes within a week.
-If there hasn't been any commentary on the pull request or mailed patches, and it hasn't been merged in after a week, then feel free to ping the mailing list by replying to the automatic notification, or mailed patches that were sent out asking for an update, but please try to be polite about it (it probably wasn't intentional, and probably just slipped through the cracks).
+However, if there hasn't been any commentary on the pull request or mailed patches, and it hasn't been merged in after a week, then feel free to ask for an update by replying on the mailing list to the automatic notification or mailed patches.
+It probably wasn't intentional, and probably just slipped through the cracks.

 Additional Resources
 ====================